A polynomial invariant and duality for triangulations: Background

 Given a graph $G=(V,E)$, a {\em spanning subgraph} $H\subset G$, $H=(V, E')$, has the same vertex set $V$ as $G$ and $E'\subseteq E$.
 Consider the following normalization of the Tutte polynomial \cite{Tutte1}.

 \begin{Definition} The Tutte Polynomial of a graph $G$ is defined by:

-where the summation is taken over all spanning subgraphs $H\subset G$ of $H$, $c(H)$ is the number of connected components of $H$, and $n(H)$ is the $nullity$ of $H$ given by the rank of the first homology group $H_1(H)$.
-(The nullity may also be defined combinatorially as $n(H)=c(H)+|E(H)|-|V(H)|$). \end{Definition} This is a classical invariant in graph theory, and in particular its one variable specializations, the chromatic polynomial and the flow polynomial, are of considerable independent interest.
+where the summation is taken over all spanning subgraphs $H\subset G$ of $H$, $c(H)$ is the number of connected components of $H$, and $n(H)$ is the $nullity$ of $H$ given by the rank of the first homology group of $H$.
+(The nullity may also be defined combinatorially as $n(H)=c(H)+|E(H)|-|V(H)|$).
+We will also use a different normalization of this polynomial, known as the {\em rank-generating polynomial} (cf. \cite{Bollobas, BO}):

+\end{Definition} The Tutte polynomial is a classical invariant in graph theory, and in particular its one variable specializations, the chromatic polynomial and the flow polynomial, are of considerable independent interest.
 While the Tutte polynomial encodes many properties of a graph, the main focus of this paper is on its duality relation, a feature important for applications to topology and statistical mechanics.
-Specifically, for a connected planar graph $G$ and its dual $G^*$, $T_G(X,Y)=T_{G^*}(Y,X)$, cf \cite{Bollobas}.
+Specifically, for a connected planar graph $G$ and its dual $G^*$, $T_G(X,Y)=T_{G^*}(Y,X)$ \cite{Bollobas}.